muriteams/ergmito/README.md

 <img src="man/figures/README-fivenets-gof-1.png" width="80%" />

-## Fitting block-diagnoal models
+## Fitting block-diagonal models

-The pooled model can be also compared to a block-diagnoal ERGM.
+The pooled model can be also compared to a block-diagonal ERGM.
 The package includes three functions to help with this task:
 `blockdiagonalize`, `splitnetwork`, and `ergm_blockdiag`.